FusionAuth/fusionauth-site/site/_posts/2020-05-23-goodbye-google-firebase-auth.md

 testing to send myself a quick test text message to test out the integration.
 That's what I call quick two factor authentication integration.

-FusionAuth recently hit a [100 million users in a load test](/blog/2019/02/26/got-users-100-million).
+FusionAuth recently hit [100 million users in a load test](/blog/2019/02/26/got-users-100-million).
 Enhanced scalability is one many features that set FusionAuth apart from the competitors, including Google Firebase Authentication.
 When you need to plan to go from a 10,000 users to that million or more mark, you will be happy to know that FusionAuth has you covered.